Eligibility & Reminders

 - Once you graduate, you may not continue to earn federal work-study wages.

 Don’t see FWS on your financial aid notice?
 Northwestern Career Advancement offers QuadJobs, a job portal for all other part-time student job opportunities at Northwestern and in the local area.

 International students are not eligible for FWS.

 Regulations and Reminders

-You may start your job the week of classes in the Fall quarter and you must terminate your job no later than the last day of exams in spring quarter, abiding by the eligibility information above and assuming you have not reached your work-study allotment limit.
+You may start your job the first week of classes in the Fall quarter and you must terminate your job no later than the last day of exams in spring quarter, abiding by the eligibility information above and assuming you have not reached your work-study allotment limit.

 You should monitor your bi-weekly and cumulative academic year work-study earnings (CAESAR > Financial Aid > Work-Study Earnings by Date) after each pay date.
 Our office will notify you when you are approaching your allotment limit however you are responsible to monitor and keep track of your earnings.
 Learn more about tracking hours and allotment earnings.

 Interested in summer opportunities?
 Review the Summer Work-Study page for eligibility and FAQs.